-In recent years, researchers have increased the attention paid to the convergence in international equity markets.
+In recent years, researchers pay more attention to the convergence in international equity markets.
 This increased interest in the convergence process accompanies the elimination of restrictions on banking and securities transactions, the reduction or the abolition of capital restrictions, the harmonization of legal frameworks and accounting systems for financial reporting, and the encouragement of foreign (direct) investments.
-That is, recent changes international regulations have encouraged a dramatic increase in capital flows between countries.
+That is, recent changes international regulations encouraged dramatic increases in capital flows between countries.
 In frictionless international financial markets, the culmination of the freeing of capital to flow toward the highest return will lead to the convergence of financial markets, including equity markets.
-Impediments to the free flow of capital, tendencies of financial investors to a home bias, and so on will prevent the ultimate convergence of equity markets.
+Impediments to the free flow of capital, tendencies of financial investors to a home bias, and so on will prevent the ultimate convergence of equity markets, however.

 To the extent that convergence in equity markets occurs, the gains from international portfolio diversification will decrease.
 The countervailing view argues that certain economies retain their individual national economic and financial characteristics, which will prevent equity markets from full convergence (Adler and Dumas, 1983).
-In other words, impediments to the free flow of capital, tendencies for a home bias, and so on will maintain the gains from international portfolio diversification.
+In other words, impediments to the free flow of capital, tendencies for a home bias, and so on will maintain the possible gains from international portfolio diversification.